cogentcore/core/README.md

 ### For release

-* word wrap in widgets demo

 * override ki.Props json to save type names
 * saving non-string properties not working -- doesn't know the type for loading.. converts to a map.

 * get all json save / load working

+* style parsing crash on font-family

 * tab widget basic fix